Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Thank you for checking in on closures and updates regarding Covid-19.
 The City of Fife is in constant contact with regional public health officials and other community partners.
 We are working together to prioritize the health and safety of Fife residents.
 Here are some of the measures the City of Fife has taken in response to Covid-19.
 We also have reliable information about current restrictions across Washington state.

-Pierce County currently is in Phase 2 of reopening.
-The phased approach to reopening will occur over the next several weeks.
+Read more about Pierce County's Safe Start plans at the Tacoma-Pierce County Health Department website.
 For a full accounting of reopening information statewide, please visit this resource.
 For updates from the Tacoma-Pierce County Health Department, please visit this resource.
 For information from Pierce County, please visit this resource.